AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 <InlineAlert variant="info" slots="text"/>

-Connectors are prebuilt mesh configuration files that are formatted for a specific combination of sources.
+Sources are prebuilt mesh configuration files that are formatted for a specific combination of sources.
 This feature is currently in development, see [Create a mesh from a template](./create-mesh.md#create-a-mesh-from-a-template) for more information.

 ### Usage